kaiserbergin/NBomber.Website/src/docs/docs/logging.md

 })
 ```

-If you want to use logger out of NBomber context you can get access via static property.
+If you want to use logger out of NBomber context you can get access via the static property.

 ```fsharp
  Log.Logger.Information("hello world!")